-Vertical Circus provides social circus opportunities to impoverished young people so that they may break their cycle of poverty through earning an income in the circus arts or other industries, utilising skills they have learnt as part of participating in Vertical Circus’ programs.
+Vertical Circus provides social circus opportunities to young people experiencing disadvantage, so that they may change their life circumstances, through earning an income in the circus arts or other industries, utilising skills they have learnt as part of participating in Vertical Circus’ programs.

 CLIMBING HIGHER, WITH STORIES 2016